nandongnan/ZhimingChu.github.io/_pages/about.md

   - /about.html
 ---

-ZiHao Zhang  is a Research 0 students and working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of Dr. Guyue Li.
+Zhiming Chu is a Research 0 students and working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of Dr. Guyue Li.
 个人信息

 Position held
 ======
-担任过的职务

 published papers